 Instead, if any interest is served, it’s that of the seller (or advertiser); the ultimate end being to make sure that you part with your hard-earned money.

-As a vehicle owner, why is a portable jumper different from all the other purchases that you’re likely to be flooded with on a daily basis as you navigate your life and do your thing?
+As a vehicle owner, why is a portable jumper different from all the other purchases that you’re likely to be bombarded with daily as you navigate your life and do your thing?

 Here are my reasons.